DrewNaylor/guinget/docs/How-to-use.md

 - Using `View>Sidebar`
 - By unchecking the `Show sidebar` checkbox from `Tools>Options...>Layout`

 You can clear all search terms or only selected search terms from the search terms list using the context menu.

-**NB:** It may take extra `Tab` presses to get back to the package list from the search bar when the sidebar is shown as mentioned previously.
+Please note that the `All` entry at the top will always be there and trying to remove it by clearing all search terms will put it back.

 Double-clicking/pressing `Enter` on the `All` entry at the top of the sidebar search terms list returns you to an unfiltered list.